kamchatka-volcano/figcone/README.md

         std::map<std::string, std::string> testDict = dict<&Cfg::testDict>();
     } cfg;
 ```
-Internally, these methods use the [nameof](https://github.com/Neargye/nameof) library to get config fields' names as strings.
-By default, **figcone** ships without it and these methods aren't available, to use them, enable `USE_NAMEOF` CMake option to automatically download and configure **nameof** library, or install it on your system by yourself.
+Internally, these methods use the [`nameof`](https://github.com/Neargye/nameof) library to get config fields' names as strings.
+By default, **figcone** ships without it and these methods aren't available, to use them, enable `FIGCONE_USE_NAMEOF` CMake option to automatically download and configure `nameof` library, or install it on your system by yourself.
-**nameof** relies on non-standard functionality of C++ compilers, so if you don't like it you can use **figcone**
+`nameof` relies on non-standard functionality of C++ compilers, so if you don't like it you can use `figcone`
 without it, by providing names by yourself:

 ```c++